jcjolley/muddler/README.md

 #### Added
 - TypeScript testing support!
 You can now write .test.ts files instead of test.js files. [#2](https://github.com/jcjolley/muddler/issues/2)
 - Added '-t' option to specify a testing directory.  [#1](https://github.com/jcjolley/muddler/issues/1)
+- Added '-R' option to specify a custom mocha reporter

 #### Fixed
 - Temp files are now removed like they should be.